dseguy/php-error-messages/messages/must-be-a-user-defined-class-name,-internal-class-name-given.rst

 Changed Behavior
 ________________

+This error may appear following an evolution in behavior, in previous versions.
+See `classAliasWithInternalClass <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/classAliasWithInternalClass.html>`_.

+Changed Behavior
+________________

-This error may appear in different PHP versions `classAliasWithInternalClass <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/classAliasWithInternalClass.html>`_.
+This error may appear following an evolution in behavior, in previous versions.
+See `classAliasWithInternalClass <https://php-changed-behaviors.readthedocs.io/en/latest/behavior/classAliasWithInternalClass.html>`_.